aws/aws-toolkit-vscode/docs/browser.md

 ## Finding incompatible transitive dependencies

-For example, if I have a Typescript module, `myFile.ts`, that imports a module, which imports another module (transitive dependency) such as `fs-extra`, when I execute `myFile.ts` in the browser it will break due to `fs-extra` not being browser compatible.
+For example, if I have a Typescript module, `myFile.ts`, that imports a module which imports another module (transitive dependency) such as `fs-extra`, when I execute `myFile.ts` in the browser it will break due to `fs-extra` not being browser compatible.

 It may be difficult to determine which module imported `fs-extra` due to a nested chain of transitive dependencies.